dean-dalianis/blake-rainbow-tables/README.md

 ## 📄 License

 This project is licensed under the `MIT` License.
-See the [LICENSE](LICENSE file for additional info.
+See the [LICENSE](LICENSE) file for additional info.